-We are walking through the powerful 1st century letter of 1 Peter starting July 19.
+We are walking through the powerful 1st century letter of 1 Peter in the Bible.
 Though we are 2,000 years removed from that day, nothing has changed though everything seems to change.
-We too like the first hearers of the 1 Peter letter must embrace what it means to be strangers and exiles–sinners of a different sort– refusing to assimilate with society to the demise of our distinct gospel identity and ethics and refusing to antagonize society to the demise of our gospel influence and mission.
+Like the first hearers of the letter of 1 Peter, we too must embrace what it means to be strangers and exiles–sinners of a different sort– refusing to assimilate with society to the demise of our distinct gospel identity and ethics and refusing to antagonize society to the demise of our gospel influence and mission.
 Let’s learn to embody the difference Jesus makes in all of life wherever we find ourselves in this world.
 Let’s see how our future in Christ empowers us to live differently in the here and now.

 One church, three expressions

 A church is not a place but a people in whom Jesus’ grace finds expression.
 We have the joy of seeing Jesus express His grace in three unique locations